EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Flee Percentage (37)

-{% hint style="info" %}
+!!! info
       Flee Percentage, denoted by special attack 37, makes the NPC flee at low health even if faction allies are near, at a given percent.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |